khalido/nd101/README.md

 ## Weight Initialization

-Weights are important.
-If all the weights start of the same, it makes it hard to update the weights. random weights work much better.
+The initial value of weights is very important to how well a NN trains.
+If all the weights start of the same, it makes it hard to update the weights since they end up all giving similar outputs, making it hard for the NN to learn.

+Random weights work much better.
 Tensorflow's [tf.random_uniform()](https://www.tensorflow.org/api_docs/python/tf/random_uniform) is a good weight initilization function.
 Be default, tf.random.uniform picks float values uniformly spread b/w 0 and 1, which is decent, but we can do better.

-Smart people have tested out different weights, and it seems using weights uniformly distributed around zero with a std dev around 0.1 works well, with tails cut off.
+Smart people have tested out different initial weights, and it seems using weights distributed around zero with a std dev around 0.1 works well, with tails cut off.
 Tensorflow has a built in function:

-[tf.truncated_normal](https://www.tensorflow.org/api_docs/python/tf/truncated_normal) generates a random distribution around zero with values > 2 std devs from the mean repicked.
+[tf.truncated_normal](https://www.tensorflow.org/api_docs/python/tf/truncated_normal) which generates a random normal distribution around zero with values > 2 std devs from the mean repicked.
 So making 3 weights would look someething like:

 ```python
 weights = [